idno/known/docs/install/instructions.md

 Of course, replace the path with the path to your data folder.

 If you're using MySQL or SQLite, you must specify an upload directory if you want to store files, images or profile pictures.

+### If you’re using MongoDB

+If your MongoDB installation accepts connections from localhost, and you’re happy for your Known MongoDB database to be called Known, you can simply create a file called ```config.ini``` in the root of your installation containing:

+    database = "MongoDB"

+If you’d like to use an alternative [MongoDB connection string](http://docs.mongodb.org/manual/reference/connection-string/), you can add that to ```config.ini``` like this:

+    dbstring  = "Your MongoDB connection string"
+    dbname    = "Your preferred Known database name (default=known)"

+You can also include a subset of these items, for example to just change the database name.

+By default, MongoDB will accept unauthenticated connections from localhost.
+If you've locked down your MongoDB to require authentication, you can set a username, password, and [authentication source](https://docs.mongodb.org/manual/core/security-users/#user-authentication-database):

+    dbuser    = "Your MongoDB user"
+    dbpass    = "Your MongoDB user's password"
+    dbauthsrc = "The database where this user is defined"

+When using authentication, your MongoDB user will need to be granted the ["readWrite"](https://docs.mongodb.org/manual/reference/built-in-roles/#readWrite) role on both the Known database and a database called `idnosession` where session information is stored.
+For example to create a user called "knownuser" in the "admin" database, you might run these commands on the Mongo command line:

+    use admin
+    db.createUser({user:"knownuser", pwd:"p@ssword", roles: [
+      {role: "readWrite", db: "known"},
+      {role: "readWrite", db: "idnosession"}
+    ]})

 ### Load Known